EmbarkStudios/opensource/content/maintenance-guidelines.md

 If you are leaving Embark or no longer have the desire or capacity to maintain the project, find another person to adopt the role of maintainer.

-If you are unable to find a suitable person, contact the Open-Source team for help.
+If you are unable to find a suitable person, contact the open-source team for help.

 ## Get help from the open-source team